 by D.S.
 Wynne and Doc Quantum

-Meanwhile, Celia, Drusilla and Phoebe had been teleported to a region that was known to have the more dangerous wildlife roaming about.
+Meanwhile, Celia, Drusilla and Athena Dare had been teleported to a region on the island that was known to have more dangerous wildlife roaming about.
 Why was this the case?
-Since Phoebe would be supervising, the two girls would be challenged more so than the other candidates.
+Since Athena would be supervising, the two girls would be challenged more so than the other candidates.

 “Are we there yet?” asked Drusilla.

 “Yeah, when are we going to make camp?” asked Celia.

 “Soon, girls,” Athena responded.
 “Now, remember: I am evaluating you two on your resourcefulness.
 So, the more I am involved, the less points I’ll reward.
 Understand?”

 “Yes,” the two said in unison.

 “Good.
 Now, let’s continue on our way.”

 As a world-traveling adventuress, Athena Dare was accustomed to traps being sprung at any given moment.
 However, her being on New Aretias Isle gave her the luxury to relax her guard a bit.
 It was too bad she did so, for she and her charges were being watched.

 “Yesss.
 The gods had made sure that you and your Amazons, my pretty, would be hard to locate.
 It took much… influence in the demon world for me to find you.
 Now that I have, it’s time for you to die.”